-The pulsar search component of the survey builds on the high success rate of previous Galactic plane surveys like the Parkes Multibeam Pulsar Survey (PMPS, with more than 800 discoveries; Manchester et al. 2001), the Pulsar survey with the Arecibo L-Band Feed Array (PALFA, Cordes et al. 2006), the High Time Resolution Universe (HTRU) South low-latitude (Keith et al. 2010) and North low-latitude (Barr et al. 2013) surveys and more recently the GPPS survey (Han et al. 2021).
+The pulsar search component of the survey builds on the high success rate of previous Galactic plane surveys like the Parkes Multibeam Pulsar Survey (PMPS, with more than 800 discoveries; Manchester et al. 2001), the Pulsar survey with the Arecibo Lband Feed Array (PALFA; Cordes et al. 2006), the High Time Resolution Universe (HTRU) South low-latitude (Keith et al. 2010) and North low-latitude (Barr et al. 2013) surveys, and more recently the GPPS survey (Han et al. 2021).
 The primary pulsar science objective of the MMGPS is to find previously undetected compact relativistic binary pulsars along the Galactic plane.
-Such systems probe gravity in the strong-field regime, allowing for tests of general relativity and alternative theories of gravity (e.g. Kramer et al. 2006; Kramer et al. 2021).
+Such systems probe gravity in the strong-field regime, allowing for tests of general relativity and alternative theories of gravity (e.g. Kramer et al. 2006, 2021).
 Furthermore, they provide improved constraints on frame dragging effects (Wex & Kopeikin 1999) and relativistic spin-orbit coupling (see e.g. Venkatraman Krishnan et al. 2020, and references therein).
 The continued opportunity for the discovery of such systems is demonstrated by the recent discoveries of PSR J1757-1854 (Cameron et al. 2018) and PSR J1946+2052 (Stovall et al. 2018), the most accelerated binary pulsars to date.

-Such double neutron star systems (DNSs) also provide insight into binary evolution and the different formation channels for isolated as well as binary neutron stars (Tauris et al. 2017).
-Apart from DNSs, the Galactic plane pulsar searches are further motivated by the possible discovery of a pulsar-black hole binary following the discovery of a neutron star black-hole coalescence (Abbott et al. 2021).
-Although such a system has so far eluded discovery, it offers a range of scientific possibilities including stringent tests of general relativity and a direct measurement of the black hole spin, thus testing the Cosmic Censorship Conjecture and "no hair" theorem (Wex & Kopeikin 1999; Kramer et al. 2004; Liu et al. 2014).
+Such double neutron star systems (DNSs) also provide insight into binary evolution and the different formation channels for isolated and binary NSs (Tauris et al. 2017).
+Apart from DNSs, the Galactic plane pulsar searches are further motivated by the possible discovery of a pulsar-black hole binary following the discovery of a NS-black hole coalescence (Abbott et al. 2021).
+Although such a system has so far eluded discovery, it offers a range of scientific possibilities including stringent tests of general relativity and a direct measurement of the black hole spin, thus testing the cosmic censorship conjecture and 'no hair' theorem (Wex & Kopeikin 1999; Kramer et al. 2004; Liu et al. 2014).
 Besides tests of gravity, the discovery of a sample of binary pulsar systems offers the potential for the precise determination of NS masses.
-Such masses contribute to an improved understanding of the formation of NS and supernova physics Tauris et al. (2017); furthermore, the largest NS masses (Antoniadis et al. 2013; Fonseca et al. 2021) yield tight constraints on the equation of state of superdense matter (see Özel & Freire 2016, for a review).
+Such masses contribute to an improved understanding of the formation of NS and supernova physics (Tauris et al. 2017); furthermore, the largest NS masses (Antoniadis et al. 2013; Fonseca et al. 2021) yield tight constraints on the equation of state of superdense matter (see Özel & Freire 2016, for a review).